intiMRA/imra_code_blog/_posts/SwiftUI-Navigation.md

 }
 ```

-and now we can update our first and second View to use it:
+And now we can update our first and second View to use it:

 ```swift
 struct FirstView: View {